Mwalek/super-light-cache-buster/readme.txt

 Release Date - April 24, 2022

 **Added**
-* Introduce plugin settings to enable/disable cache prevention and control it's intensity.
+* Introduce plugin settings to enable/disable cache prevention and control its intensity.
-* Introduce a menu item to show plugin's status in the admin bar.
+* Introduce a menu item to show Cache Buster's status in the admin bar.
-* Introduce Cache-Control derictives.
+* Introduce `Cache-Control` directives.

 **Enhanced**
-* Delete database options when plugin is uninstalled.
+* Delete database options when Cache Buster is uninstalled.
 * Improve overall code efficiency.
-*

 = 1.0.1 =

 Release Date - May 23, 2021

+* Switch to semantic versioning.

 = 1.0.0 =

-* Switch to semantic versioning.

 Release Date - June 24, 2020